Robin Wright, 54, Stuns In White Dress With High Slit

 “Regards from Peru @robingwright your a very talent actress!
 Saludos!” a third follower wrote.

-Last week, it was reported by The Inquisitr that Wright sizzled in another piece from her line.
-The photo in question captured the actress posed on her bath while clad in a pair of star-print pajamas.
+Last week, The Inquisitr reported that Wright sizzled in another piece from her line.
+The photo in question captured the actress posed on her bathtub while clad in a pair of star-print pajamas.